-If you are entitled to vote to accept or reject the plan, vote on the enclosed ballot and return the ballot in the enclosed envelope to the Attorney for the Proponent at the address in (4.) below.
+If you are entitled to vote to accept or reject the plan, vote on the enclosed ballot and return the ballot per the instructions on the ballot to Bond Law Office, PO Box 1893, Fayetteville, AR 72702.
 See section IV.A. below for a discussion of voting eligibility requirements.

-Your ballot must be received by the date set by the Court or it will not be counted.
+Your ballot must be received by 5:00 PM prevailing Central Time on 15th November 2017 or it may not be counted.

-3. Deadline for Objecting to the Adequacy of Disclosure and Confirmation of the Plan
+3. Deadline For Objecting to the Adequacy of Disclosure and Statement and Confirmation of the Plan

-Objections to this Disclosure Statement or to the confirmation of the Plan must be filed with the Court and served upon the Attorney for the Proponent at the address in (4.) below by the date set by the Court.
+Objections to this Disclosure Statement or to the confirmation of the Plan must be filed with the Court and served upon Bond Law Office by Tuesday, 14th November, 2017.